 What you do today in terms of your home environment with your children MATTERS!

 After noticing that, I decided to remove all the toys from his room.
 All the toys and games strewn all over everywhere was just overwhelming with him, and sending him in there with orders to “clean up that pigpen” would just push him into a meltdown.
+See my post on making it EASY for your kid to keep their room clean.

 Now that he only has clothes and books in there, it’s a much calmer situation for him and easier to keep clean.
 Well, not actually “clean”, but it would be a lot WORSE if he had his toys and games in there also.